-The Isle of Man TT has grown in popularity, with over 47,000 fans travelling to the island last year alone.
+The Isle of Man TT has grown in popularity, with over 47,000 fans travelling to the island last year in 2025.
 This world-famous motorcycle race attracts adrenaline seekers and motorsport enthusiasts from around the globe.

 Top Tip